Choice of reel is critical when selecting a baitcasting outfit.

 The use of aircraft grade aluminium and other metals means most baitcasting reels are only marginally heavier than their spinning reel equivalents.
 Higher end models use carbon fibre materials that are highly rigid yet super light allowing the manufacturer to shave precious ounces off the weight.

 Once you’ve practiced with this type reel, you’ll find your casting accuracy goes through the roof compared to a standard spinning reel.
-Baitcasters are perfect for those fishing situations where accuracy is key and the model models can cast even light lures a reasonable distance.
+Baitcasters are perfect for those fishing situations where accuracy is key and the new models can cast even light lures a reasonable distance.